botify-hq/developers-docs/api_docs/markdowns/api/bql/urls-query.md

 # UrlsQuery

-`UrlsQuery` is used for [[Urls Filtering;usage-urls-filtering]] to define fields selection, filter to operate and sort to apply on result.
+`UrlsQuery` is used for [[Urls Filtering;usage-urls-querying]] to define fields selection, filter to operate and sort to apply on result.

 ## Format
 ```JSON